aklakina/gaean-key/docs/extension_development.md

 1. **Providers**: Get, Rotation
 2. **Consumers**: Deployment

-Additionally to the `configurations` object the engine passes to the modules, these types are expected to also handle and provide specific outputs in a specific format.
+Additionally, to the `configurations` object the engine passes to the modules, these types are expected to also handle and provide specific outputs in a specific format.

 #### Providers